Knowledge base

 - Add a user to my Organization to invite an external user.

-- Enter the email address of the user to invite and specify their rights.
+- Depending on your choice, enter the contact details or simply the email address of the user to be invited and specify their rights.

 - Click on Invite.

-The user will then receive an email that will allow them to accept the invitation (valid for 1 month).
-They will be indicated as a pending invited user in the kDrive user management.
+The user will then receive an email allowing them to accept the invitation (valid for 1 month).
+They will be indicated as an invited user pending in the kDrive user management.

 Block a user